 I like to converse with strangers, though I'm out of practice after this long pandemic.
 The other day I discussed abortion after rape with a stranger.
 I put this account on Facebook and it got a lot of response, so I'll capture it here as well.
 On the airplane yesterday, my seat mate was a woman … [Read more...] about Conversation with a Stranger: Abortion After Rape?

 Yesterday we said goodbye to our beloved kitty, Wrangler.
-I am now a writer without a kitty.
+I am once again a writer without a kitty.
 We adopted her in January 2012 -- her name was an homage to the Grand Canyon Mule Trip our family took in late 2011.
 I have almost always had a lap cat.
 (I paid tribute to Krystal here.)
-In the rule … [Read more...] about Writer Without Kitty
+In the … [Read more...] about Writer Without Kitty Cat

 Bread is so elemental!
 Issues about gluten aside, bread has long been regarded as the staff of life.
 Loaves of bread appear frequently in the Bible, from Jesus' first temptation to his last supper.
 One of the best known of Jesus' miracles is that he fed hungry crowds -- 5,000 people or more -- by … [Read more...] about Quotations about Bread — fodder for sermons on John 6:1-21